daphnevisser/pomodoro/README.md

 # pomodoro

-Pomodoro timer build as part of the FreeCodeCamp front-end curriculum
+Pomodoro timer built as part of the FreeCodeCamp front-end curriculum